obsproject/rfcs/accepted/0015-virtual-camera-support.md

 - This RFC is explicitly for an OBS-specific implementation of output from OBS to a virtual camera.
 A generic middleware solution to this problem is out of scope for this problem.
 - The virtual camera will need to be registered with the system upon OBS installation.
-- The virtual camera should be accessible by third party applications that support webcams/capture cards
+- The virtual camera should be accessible by third party applications that support webcams/capture cards.
 - OBS supports running multiple instances of itself.
-If two instances of OBS run simultaneously, the first instance to output to the device should "win".
-The second instance should give an error saying that the output device is already in use by another instance of OBS.
+If two instances of OBS run simultaneously, the first instance to output to the device should "win" the race to communicate to the virtual camera device.
+The second instance should give an error saying that the output device is already in use by another instance of OBS, if possible.

 ## User UX

-* When installing, OBS should OBS should install the platform specific driver to enable virtual camera output on the system
+* When installing, OBS should install the platform specific driver to enable virtual camera output on the system
 * Initial configuration should require very little input from the user, if any.
 Resolution and framerate of the camera will be pre-defined by the Video settings of OBS, and no effects outside those already provided by OBS will be specially exposed for this output.
 * Add a button in the OBS UI below "Start Recording" and above "Studio Mode".
 In English localization, the button would be labeled "Start Virtual Camera".
 * When you click this button, the current output is directed to the virtual camera device.
 The button text then toggles to the localized "Stop Virtual Camera" label.